haymant/quanotes/source/fe/gamma.rst

   N(d_1)S_t - N(d_2) PresentValue(K)

 :math:`N(x)` is the standard normal cumulative distribution function. :math:`N(d_1)` is :math:`\Delta` and :math:`N(d_2)` is dual delta.
-The price is roughly, if the stock price random walk results in the money, the value to execute it multiply the probability, couting hedge cost in the life cycle of the option.
+The price is the cost beared by the option writer if the option is executed, i.e., if the stock price random walk results in the money, the hedge cost of option writer in the life cycle of the option, minus present value of strike that writer would receive (times probability of in the money).

 Nassim Taleb states "Life is Long Gamma".
 What is its meaning?
 Basically life is full of option, if you want take option, you long Gamma.
 Here I briefly go through it.